Planning Your Installation and Deployment

 - Perform a Workstation Installation on each Workstation

-Install all of the files for Reflection to a PC hard drive.
-You might choose this approach if you are installing Reflection on a small number of machines and you do not need to customize the installation.
+Install all of the files for Reflection for Secure IT to a PC hard drive.
+You might choose this approach if you are installing Reflection for Secure IT on a small number of machines and you do not need to customize the installation.

 - Perform a Basic Deployment

-Perform an administrative installation to copy Reflection files to an administrative installation point.
+Perform an administrative installation to copy Reflection for Secure IT files to an administrative installation point.
 This is also referred to as creating an administrative installation image.
 Then, using deployment tools, you access these files and create packages that are deployed to workstations.
-A basic deployment is a good choice when you need to deploy Reflection to a large number of workstations but you do not need to customize the installation.
+A basic deployment is a good choice when you need to deploy Reflection for Secure IT to a large number of workstations but you do not need to customize the installation.

 - Perform a Customized Deployment